Metab0i/ObliviomMOD-VampiricProgressiveOverload/README.md

 \~ Adds new Powers as PC levels up their Vampire

 \~ Adds a new mechanic of "*Undead Metabolic Acceleration*".
 Read further for more details

+\~ Adds a new mechanic of "*Daywalker Skin*".
+Read further for more details

 ## Spell -> Power